-We have audited the financial statements of the financial statements of Uplift Education (the School), which comprise the statements of financial position as of June 30, 2022 and 2021, and the related statements of activities, cash flows, and functional expenses for the years then ended and the related notes to the financial statements.
+We have audited the financial statements of Uplift Education (the School), which comprise the statements of financial position as of June 30, 2023 and 2022, and the related statements of activities, cash flows, and functional expenses for the years then ended and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the School, as of June 30, 2022 and 2021, and the respective changes in its net assets and its cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the School, as of June 30, 2023 and 2022, and the changes in its net assets and its cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.